 - For all our safety you are required to please follow government advice around social distancing when you visit.
 There are 2m space markers around the museum to help aid you.
 Any children in your group must be supervised at all times.

-- You must not meet with people from other households socially in groups of more than 6.
+- You must not meet with people from other households socially in groups of more than 6 inside the museum buildings.
 Groups of up to 6 must not mix or form larger groups.

 - Our staff will greet you at a distance.
 They will be wearing facemasks and will have a screen at the till point.
 They will indicate where the start of our one-way system is for your visit.

-- Unfortunately, some spaces are closed until it is safe to open them including the café, education & activity room and the temporary exhibition space.
+- Unfortunately, some spaces are closed until after 21st June including the education & activity room and the temporary exhibition space.